John02139/asmeconf/README.md

   This LaTeX class and BibTeX style provide a template to format ASME Conference papers according to the requirements on ASME's web pages (as posted in 2020): [www.asme.org/publications-submissions/proceedings/formatting-the-paper](https://www.asme.org/publications-submissions/proceedings/formatting-the-paper)

   The asmeconf class provides access to many features not available in older LaTeX templates for ASME papers.
-It is designed to approach the following aims:
+The class is designed toward the following aims:

 - match ASME's font current specifications and layout